How to kindly and effectively deal with your partner’s anxiety

-Perhaps unconsciously, you could be contributing to the maintenance of your partner's anxiety.
-I mention this totally without judgement and only because as a couple counsellor I have an understanding of the dynamics of a relationship:
+Perhaps unconsciously, you could be contributing to the maintenance of your partner’s anxiety.
+I mention this totally without judgement and only because as a couples counsellor I have an understanding of the dynamics of a relationship:

 - Do you, deep down, often feel ashamed of your partner’s behaviour, particularly if it is publicly obvious?

 - Do you talk down to your partner, because they are so over-anxious?

 - Do you feel irritated, not just some of the time, but most of the time – to such an extent that you can barely hide the fact you’re gnashing your teeth?

 However understandable – this situation is neither helpful for your partner nor for you.
 When you get to this stage you’re likely to be stuck in a vicious circle.